What is the Average Budget for Your Wedding?

-"The first venue that we visited said that it would cost us $40,000 just for the rental but that they would take care of everything.
+"The first venue that we visited said that it would cost us $40,000 just for the location rental but that they would take care of everything for us.
 We hadn't really wanted to spend that much.
-We were thinking a lot less for the whole thing."
+We were thinking the budget would be a lot less for the whole thing."

 "They told us that we wouldn't find a better deal anywhere else, that this was what everyone would charge us.
 They said that weddings were really expensive.
 I had no idea.
 It's way over our initial wedding budget, but my fiance' just wants to go ahead and sign the contract.
 What do we do?"

 Couples easily get fooled by these same statements everyday and end up paying WAY more than reasonable in all areas of their weddings.
 There's absolutely no reason not to be able to have exactly what you want on your wedding day on a $10,000, $5,000, or even a $1,000 budget.

 I know what you're thinking.
 I hear it so often.

 "Victoria, I have no interest in hamburgers and hot dogs on paper plates in my backyard."